Bones in the Ankle

 Ankle Fracture

 If you have an injury that limits your ability to walk or stand for prolonged periods of time, give us a call.
 We can help if you are experiencing pain, tenderness, or swelling of the ankle.
+The team at JOI and JOI Rehab can help you with all of your foot and ankle injuries and conditions.

 Related Articles:

-- Foot Pain in Athletes
+Foot Pain in Athlete

-Related Video: Basic Ankle Ankle Exercises Video
+Related Video which can really help you: Basic Ankle Exercises Video

 Book an Appointment with The Jacksonville Orthopaedic Institute Today!